Lebanon (MNN) — The Arab Baptist Theological Seminary is holding its annual international Middle East Consultation next week.

 Be Prayerful, Be Active

-So please, if you can, take part in this conference consultation either in person or through prayer.
+Two ways to take part in this conference consultation include in-person attendance or through prayer.

 Pray for this year’s consultation to glorify God and to empower the Church to represent Christ with love, gentleness, and respect for Muslims and the religious other.
 Ask God to bring the right people to this consultation, for hearts to be open to what presenters say, and for this event to be a catalyst for reaching out more faithfully to the religious other.